 Even if some people do know, their judgment is clouded by the immense popularity of the first copies, thinking if many people use these, they must be harmless.

 The self-proclaimed bloggers also can’t ignore their responsibility in spreading the epidemic as they use and promote these items.

-But the most important factor is the wish “to feel expensive” amidst their peers.
-The urge to say “I own a MAC” is apparently more important than to have a healthy life.
+But the most important factor is the wish “to feel expensive” among their peers.
+The urge to say “I own a MAC” is apparently more important than having a healthy life.

 What Is Being Done For Prevention?